anaconda/pyscript-tutorial/03_pyscript_com/best_practice_dev.md

 Does that remind you anything ? 😊

-In this section, we have been working to create exactly the same structure on our local computer.
+We have been working to create exactly the same structure on our local computer.
 With PyScript.com, you can have all that with just one click, and _you are ready to go!_.

 The integrated editor has full support for both HTML/JavaScript and Python programming.